-Browse the self-help section of any bookstore or library and you will likely find a sea of books about creating and maintaining a healthy and harmonious family life.
+Browse the self-help section of any bookstore or library, and you will likely find a sea of books about creating and maintaining a harmonious and healthy family life.
 Belonging to a loving, secure family unit is a basic human desire.
-Most of us can readily see the value of close family connections.
+Most of us can readily see the value of close family connections and healthy family dynamics.

 A strong family can be a source of emotional support, love, security and protection, which makes the challenges and trials of day-to-day living easier to face.
 Children flourish when they feel loved, nurtured and supported by their parents and siblings.
 A good family life can even have positive effects on your physical and mental health, including improving blood pressure and increasing life expectancy.

 Healthy families are the building blocks of society

 Certainly, God wants our families to succeed and prosper.
 He designed the family to be the basic building block of society; thus in order for our communities to be stable, the families that comprise them must be as well.
 And ultimately, God wants us to have spiritually healthy families so we can produce godly offspring (Malachi 2:15) and expand His family.